 As a small business owner, your website is an important marketing tool.
 I’ll go as far as saying your best marketing tool.
 Your website should be designed to grab people’s attention and invite them to start a “customer journey”.
 The goal of your homepage (and your website in general) is not to “get the sale”.
 It’s just not going to happen that way.

-Most of your website visitors won’t stay on your website for more than a few seconds, so making a clear impression right away is going to make a huge difference.
+Most of your website visitors won’t take longer than a few seconds to know if they are in the right place and want to stick around, so making a clear impression right away is going to make a huge difference.

 So what do you put on your homepage?